eyepatchParrot/eyepatchParrot.github.io/_posts/2017-09-13-simulations-prng.md

 categories: story
 ---

-This is a rememberance of a programming project in my childhood where I tried to use parallelism to make an simulation yield improbable poker hands.
+This is a remembrance of a programming project in my childhood where I tried to use parallelism to make an simulation yield improbable poker hands.